Reciprocity Guide

 • In some geographic areas having a number of law schools in close proximity, reciprocity services may be arranged only at one law school in that area.
 Accordingly, requests should be made to only one of these schools.

-To obtain reciprocity at another law school, send an email to lawcareer@gmu.edu with your name, address, telephone number, graduation year, and school for which you would like reciprocity.
+To obtain reciprocity at another law school, send an email to lawcareer@gmu.edu with your name, address, telephone number, graduation year, and school for which you would like reciprocity, attaching this completed form.

 For Scalia Law School students and alumni, reciprocity is not available with other DC area law schools (Georgetown, Catholic, George Washington, University of the District of Columbia, Howard and American).